Minimal Polynomials in Spin Representations of Symmetric and Alternating Groups: Introduction

-The question of finding minimal polynomials of elements in representations for a given group goes back to the famous work of Hall and Higman~\cite{Hall_Higman}, as well as Shult~\cite{Shult}.
-The general problem was formulated explicitly by Tiep and Zalesskii: given an element $g$ of a finite group $G$ and an irreducible representation $\rho$ of $g$, determine the eigenvalues of $\rho(g)$~\cite{Tiep_Zalesski}.
-In his survey articles~\cite{survey_Zalesski_algebraic_Chevalley_2009,survey_Zalesski_eigenvalue_1_2025}, Zalesskii discusses the importance of this problem and its applications to arithmetic and algebraic geometry, topology, game theory, combinatorics, group theory, etc. The only groups $G$ where this problem is solved for all $g\in G$ and every irreducible complex representation $\rho$ of $G$ are the symmetric groups and the alternating groups, due to the work of Swanson~\cite{Swanson} (for longest cycles in symmetric groups), Yang--Staroletov~\cite{Yang_Staroletov} and Velmurugan~\cite{vel_dec_2024} (for certain families of permutations in symmetric and alternating groups), Amrutha--Prasad--Velmurugan~\cite{p2024cyclic,Inv_vectors,fpsac2024} (for the occurrence of the eigenvalue $1$ for all permutations in all representations of symmetric and alternating groups), and finally completed by Staroletov~\cite{Staroletov_all_eigenvalues}.
+This problem is especially interesting for groups close to simple groups (for example, almost simple and quasi-simple groups) as one expects the minimal polynomial of $\rho(g)$ to be of degree $o(g)$ for most pairs $(\rho,g)$ and the exceptions can be explicitly described.
+In survey articles~\cite{survey_Zalesski_algebraic_Chevalley_2009,survey_Zalesski_eigenvalue_1_2025}, Zalesskii explains the importance of this problem and its connections to arithmetic geometry, algebraic geometry, topology, combinatorics, game theory and group theory.
+At present, the only families for which this problem is solved for all elements and all irreducible complex representations are the symmetric and alternating groups.
+This was achieved in a sequence of works: Swanson~\cite{Swanson} (for long cycles in symmetric groups), Yang--Staroletov~\cite{Yang_Staroletov} and Velmurugan~\cite{vel_dec_2024} (for specific families of permutations), Amrutha--Prasad--Velmurugan~\cite{p2024cyclic,Inv_vectors,fpsac2024} (for the occurrence of eigenvalue $1$), and finally Staroletov~\cite{Staroletov_all_eigenvalues} (complete solution).
+In positive characteristic, even less is known.
+One of the main results is due to Thompson~\cite{Thompson_composition_factors_2008}, who described the minimal polynomials of $q$-cycles in $A_q$ in characteristic $p$ with $p<q<2p$ and $q$ prime.
+In the case of the double covers $\tilde S_n$ and $\tilde A_n$, known results include $p$-cycles in characteristic $p$~\cite{Kleshchev_Zalesski_minimal_prime_elements_char_p_double_alt_2004} and $3$-cycles in arbitrary characteristic~\cite{Wales_3_cycle_minimal_polynomial}.